If you know the job interview questions your interviewer will ask you at your next interview, it can be a huge boost for your interview performance.

 7. If you know your boss is 100% wrong about something, how would you handle it?

 8. What is your greatest strength?
 Weakness?

 9. Who was the best boss and worst boss you worked for?

 Make a Good Impression

-Remember that as you prepare your answers, an important part of the interview process is the subjective impression of you that the interviewer develops.
+As you prepare your answers, an important part of the interview process is the interviewer’s subjective impression that develops as the meeting unfolds.
 Don’t forget to be yourself in the interview—don’t memorize responses word for word.
-Answer the questions honestly, remain relaxed, and be positive throughout the interview.
+Answer the questions honestly, remain relaxed and be positive throughout the interview.

 A great way to hone your technique is to perform a mock interview with a friend or family member to practice your answers to potential interview questions.
 You can evaluate your interview performance skills to see what types of things you need to work on before your interview.